Agapanthus/ServerDiary.jl/README.md

-# server-diary
+# ServerDiary
-generates very detailed e-mails with graphs and statistics on what was happening on you server during the last days
+Generates very detailed e-mails with graphs and statistics on what was happening on you server during the last days

 ### WARNING: This is a prototype.
 Don't run it on your server yet!